dbak91/RdpOneClick/README.md

 ## C# Source Notes
 95% Visual Basic Human-developed, 100% C# LLM-(claude)-converted.
-First developed and ironed out behaviour in visual basic, then after realising dependencies and file size the visual basic source code was forwarded to claude asking for conversion to c#.
+First developed and ironed out behaviour in Visual Basic, then after realising dependencies and file size the source code was forwarded to Claude LLM asking for conversion to C#.

 ## Modes